United States v. 422 Casks of Wine

 United States v.
 422 Casks of Wine, 26 U.S. (1 Pet.)
 547 (1828), is an 1828 United States Supreme Court civil forfeiture case between the United States and 422 casks of Malaga wine.
 The case was brought after the United States moved to seize the wine on the grounds that it had been deliberately mislabeled as sherry to get a tax drawback, and the buyers objected.
 The original trial was ruled in favor of the United States but was ordered to be retried after errors were discovered concerning jurisdiction.
-In the subsequent retrial, the Supreme Court ruled against the United States; however, they did grant them a certificate of seizure on probable cause.
+In the subsequent retrial, the Supreme Court ruled against the United States; however, it did grant a certificate of seizure on probable cause.

 The defendant in this case was an object rather than a person, making this a jurisdiction in rem case, power over objects, rather than the more familiar in personam case over persons.

 Background

 The 422 casks of Malaga wine were imported into the United States via New York State as a false entry before being moved to New Orleans.
 The wine was seized, as it had been mislabeled as sherry and was being used to falsely claim a tax drawback in 1819.
 The seizure was challenged by Hazard and Williams, who were to purchase the wines from Charles Hall.

 The case was first heard as "The Sarah", named after the ship on which the wine was seized.
 During the proceedings at the District Court of Louisiana, it was revealed that the wine was seized on land rather than on the sea, so the United States moved for a jury trial.
 The jury found for the United States, with the judge issuing a sentence of condemnation against the wine.
 The appellants for the wine appealed to the Supreme Court, arguing that there had been irregularities in the proceedings, as it had started as an Admiralty court case but then was treated as an Exchequer court case under the Judiciary Act of 1789 and should not have been a jury trial.
 The District Attorney argued that there was nothing stopping an Admiralty court from calling for a jury trial, citing the judices selecti of the Roman Empire.
 In 1823, the Supreme Court found that there were irregularities; when the court found that the wine was seized on land, the judge should have stopped the trial, as he had no jurisdiction.
 As such, the Supreme Court annulled the seizure order and remitted the case back to the District Court for retrial.